Broadly speaking, the nervous system can be split into an afferent or sensory division and an efferent or motor division.

 The afferent division brings sensory information from the outside world into the brain.

-Sensory information may involve special senses - so vision, hearing, taste, and smell - as well as general somatic senses, so the somatosensory system, which is involved in the sense of touch, proprioception, pain, and temperature.
-These sensations are transduced by sensory receptors, which are present in the cell membrane of highly specialized cells found all over the body.
+Sensory information involves special senses - like vision, hearing, taste, and smell - as well as general somatic senses which make up the somatosensory system, which is involved in the sense of touch, proprioception, pain, and temperature.
+These sensations are felt by sensory neurons all over the body.

-According to the stimulus they respond to, sensory receptors are classified as mechanoreceptors for touch and proprioception, nociceptors for pain, and thermoreceptors for temperature.
+These sensory neurons have receptors that are classified according to the stimulus they respond to - there are mechanoreceptors for touch and proprioception, nociceptors for pain, and thermoreceptors for temperature.